-Course Code COMP SCI 7210 Course Foundations of Computer Science A Coordinating Unit School of Computer Science Term Trimester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Incompatible COMP SCI 7202, COMP SCI 7208, COMP SCI 7103 Course Description This course will develop your coding and problem-solving skills with a focus on data and data science.
-You will learn algorithm design as well as fundamental programming concepts such as data, selection, iteration and functional decomposition, data abstraction and organisation.
-You will build fundamental software development skills including the use of the Python programming language and tools, debugging, testing and fundamentals of good programming practice, style and design.
+Course Code COMP SCI 7210 Course Foundations of Computer Science A Coordinating Unit School of Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Incompatible COMP SCI 7202, COMP SCI 7208, COMP SCI 7103 Course Description This course will develop your coding and problem-solving skills with a focus on data and data science.
+You will learn fundamental programming concepts such as data, selection, iteration, functional decomposition, data organisation as well as how to apply these programming fundamental knowledge to practical problems.
+You will build fundamental software development skills including the use of the Python programming language and tools, debugging, object-oriented design, basic data structures, and fundamentals of good programming practice, style and design.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesUpon completion of this course/subject, students will be able to:

 1 Interpret and decompose problems in computational domains.
 2 Justify and demonstrate an understanding of programming fundamentals.
 3 Apply programming fundamental knowledge to practical problems.
 4 Use the Python programming language to construct programs to solve real-world problems.
 5 Independently find and interpret discipline-related documentation.
 6 Explain the benefits of object-oriented design and understand when it is an appropriate methodology to use.
 7 Design object-oriented solutions for small systems involving multiple objects.
 8 Translate real-world data to computer representation using different data structures.

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 Attribute 1: Deep discipline knowledge and intellectual breadth